open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 ## Tail Sampling

-Tail Sampling is where the decision to sample a trace happens _after_ all the spans in a request have been completed.
-Tail Sampling gives you the option to sample your traces based on specific criteria, which isn’t an option with Head Sampling.
+Tail Sampling is where the decision to sample a trace takes place by considering all or most of the spans within the trace.
+Tail Sampling gives you the option to sample your traces based on specific criteria derived from different parts of a trace, which isn’t an option with Head Sampling.

 ![Illustration shows how spans originate from a root span.
 After the spans are complete, the tail sampling processor makes a sampling decision.](tail_sampling_process.png)